Tuesday, August 31, 2010

 Lake Eyre

 Going to lake Eyre was the main reason we headed west instead of up the Queensland Coast, so it really felt like an achievement to walk out on the salty mud to where it started getting sticky.
 This was at Halligan's Bay about 67km east of William Creek.
-The kids kept going out past the frames of small fish, grasshoppers and mice to the edge of the water – maybe one kilometre from shore.
+The kids kept going out past the frames of small fish, grasshoppers and mice to the edge of the water – maybe one km from shore.
 I was content to watch them dwindle until they were just specks in the distance.
 They returned covered in grey mud to above their knees.
-There was no water apart from what we brought with us so the clean up was of necessity.
+There was no water apart from what we brought with us so the clean up was of necessity cursory.

 From Lake Eyre